 I think feminism is different for everyone.
 Everybody has a different part of feminism to fight for.
 And so I think that everybody practices feminism in a different way and that is all okay.
 You can be marching on the streets, education people or even just being aware of the forms oppression.
 You can never be a bad feminist if you’d ask me.
 We’re all in this together, to fight any type of oppression.
 That’s why I find it radical when people say they’re not a feminist.
 Who doesn’t want equality for all human beings on this planet?
 Nobody right?
 I think that sort of comments come from ignorance and I think my job here is to educate to my best ability (because I don’t know everything and I make mistakes too, so please tell me when I do).

 As I mentioned feminism is about fighting all sorts of oppression.
 Unfortunately, there is immense oppression still here today.
 And that’s what’s coming in the next posts in this category.
 Why do we need feminism?
 What forms of oppression are there?
 What can you do (if you’d want to do something)?
-What is feminism related to (climate feminists for example)?
+How is feminism related to (climate change for example)?
 There is so much to talk about and so much to educate ourselves about.
 Let’s do it together!

-*I’m still working on how to write more inclusive
+*I’m still working on how to write more inclusive.

-**cis-female or cis-male means that you identify with the gender you were given at birth
+**cis-female or cis-male means that you identify with the gender you were given at birth.

 Sources: Feminist Oasis.